wp-plugins/buddypress-foaf/readme.txt

 So there are "social paths" inside your friend lists.
 This Plugin visualizes the nearest path to the user whose profile is visited by another user.
 The world is small and you'll see that most users know each other - because their friends are friends...

+Features:
+* Block inside buddypress profile page (automatically integrated) that tells you whose friend the visited user is
+* Shortcode: Create a page using the shortcode [buddypressfoaf_show_potential_friends] that shows excerps of friends of your friends that are not yet your friends
+* Widget: Show a random user (friend's friend or random user if you do not have friends)

 Just install, activate, it will automatically plug in into buddypress profile page

 == Installation ==